 Half Of Me

 I did something that I rarely do, in fact, what I did is very much out of character for me.
 I allowed myself to imagine my life without him.
 Without the person that I have been married to for 2/3 of my life.
-I try very hard not to ever let my imagination run away with me, however, this time, for a very short time, I allowed it.
-It ran wild, and it made me cry, however, most of all it made me think.
+I try very hard not to ever let my imagination run away with me; however, this time, for a very short time, I allowed it.
+It ran wild and made me cry; most of all, it made me think.
 Think about life--with and without him.

-I am not going to sugarcoat this for you, no, I am going to be as honest as I can be here.
-I do not ever want to experience what I experienced in those very few moments of time.
+I am not going to sugarcoat this for you; no, I am going to be as honest as I can be here.
+I do not ever want to experience what I experienced in those very few moments.
 I do not ever want to be without him, 2 weeks alone is one thing, but life?
 The rest of my life?
 Well, that would be quite another.
-As I sat there crying, and allowing myself a short time of grieving for my perceived loss, I felt so incredibly lonely.
-So very alone that in fact, I felt a chill descend upon me.
+As I sat there crying and allowing myself a short time of grieving for my perceived loss, I felt so incredibly lonely.
+So very alone that, in fact, I felt a chill descend upon me.
 I sat there rocking, crying, cold, and alone.
-I felt right then and there as though I too, had died.
+I felt right then and there as though I, too, had died.
 And it was then that I realized that all there would be left of me if anything were to ever happen to him--is half of me.

 Yes, I could go on, go on living.
 I am a very independent person.
 I am strong.
 I am brave--kind of.
-I know that God would comfort me, help me, and never leave me--I know these things.
+I know that God would comfort me, help me, and never leave me — I know these things.
 I would learn over time to go through the motions of life.
 However, nothing would ever be the same for me again.
 We've been together too long for that now.
-We've never been apart for more than 2 weeks at a time, and even through times spent apart, we are in constant contact and communication.
-We are, what some of my friends call--attached at the hip, and we are OK with that.
+We've never been apart for more than 2 weeks at a time, and even when we're apart, we are in constant contact.
+We are what some of my friends call "attached at the hip," and we are OK with that.
 We like being together.
 So, how could I possibly function without him?
 This is the question that I pondered that night, for just a few short minutes, for just a small increment of time--yes, I indulged myself in some pretty morbid thoughts.

 Ephesians 5:31